 Moreover, the PIN is sent in several ways and can be intercepted or passed along to others who you don’t want to pick up your container.

 We have gathered all the information necessary to release a container in a database.
 Only the parties involved have access to this information.
 In addition, digital rights have been created in the blockchain.
 Only the owner of the corresponding right is allowed to collect the container on the terminal.
 Thanks to blockchain this right can be transferred between parties.
 In this way the recipient of the right can be sure that the sender no longer owns it.
 And so they can also be sure that nobody else can turn up on the terminal, lay claim to the container and make off with it.
-Everything is recorded in the blockchain (T-Mining’s Nico Wauters replying to a question on a test of the blockchain application, see press release below)
+Everything is recorded in the blockchain (T-Mining’s Nico Wauters replying to a question on a test of the blockchain application)

 It’s a specific example of solving a real challenge using blockchain technology in a context of smart ports and maritime shipping – and solving real challenges is what we do want to solve with technologies such as blockchain, certainly in a market where margins are tight, competition is intensive and there is little room for mistakes, to begin with.

 While it might be hard to compare with what companies such as Maersk are doing, the ambitions of the port of Antwerp, the city and the various involved stakeholders stretch further and they are looking at more blockchain smart port applications such as entirely mapping the full end-to-end physical flow of a container and document-related applications, to name a few.

 Moreover, let’s not forget that it still is relatively early days in blockchain.
 The folks at start-up T-Mining also did end second in Singapore’s Smart Port Challenge 2017 with the maritime-related “proof-of-concept to increase visibility of the maritime logistic supply chain data from ships, cargo and containers to improve efficiency of global operations”.